Alla-ud-din/Classes-Q3-Q4/to-do-app/backend/todo-app/README.md

 # from sqlmodel import SQLModel, Field, create_engine, Session, select
 ## SQLModel
+* Creater of SQLModel and FastAPI is same.
+So functionality of both is highly compatible.
 * SQLModel is a Python library built on top of SQLAlchemy that simplifies interacting with relational databases.
 It offers a more Pythonic and streamlined approach compared to using SQLAlchemy directly.
 * It is an ORM based on SQLAlchemy.
 * This python library helps define models representing database tables.